Director for Defence, Energy and Utilities

-- Most important is the ability to build and motivate teams to meet the required job.
-You need to understand people and be able to get them in the right place and in the right team to deliver.
-I get more of a kick out of that than anything else.
+Most important is the ability to build and motivate teams to meet the needs of the client and project.
+You need to understand people and be able to get them in the right place and in the right team to deliver to the best of their ability.
+I get more of a kick out of seeing people thrive than anything else.

 - What advice would you give to someone looking to get into what you do?

-There are many different avenues into the constructions industry, but you’ve got to be able to work hard and be prepared to move to where the work is.
-And if you do, you get rewarded.
-The truth is the construction industry is a mobile industry, which goes through cycles and locations, but you can do well if you put yourself in the position to take the opportunities that are presented to you.
+There are many different avenues into the construction industry, but you’ve got to be able to work hard and be prepared to move to where the work is.
+If you do, you get rewarded.
+The truth is, the construction industry is a mobile industry which goes through cycles and locations, but you can do well if you put yourself in the position to take the opportunities that are presented to you.

-If I hadn’t gone to Scotland and lived there for five years I wouldn’t have learned about project management or joined Mace.
-I took a chance – otherwise I may have still been working where I started my career in Bolton.
-Although I'm fond of my home town I don't believe I would have had the experiences I have.
+If I hadn’t gone to Scotland and lived there for five years, I wouldn’t have learned about project management or joined Mace.

 - What do you hope you will be doing in the next 5-10 years?